Mika Immonen

-Mika Immonen (born 17 December 1972) is a Finnish professional Hall of Fame pool player, nicknamed "The Iceman."
+Mika Immonen (17 December 1972 – 28 September 2025) was a Finnish professional Hall of Fame pool player, nicknamed "The Iceman."

-Career
+Biography

-Immonen was born in London, England, and began playing Snooker at an early age and was known to have made several century breaks, before becoming pool player in the early 90s.
+Immonen was born on 17 December 1972 in London, England, where his Finnish parents were living due to his father's work.
+In the early 1980s, the family relocated to Finland.
+He began playing snooker at an early age and was known to have made several century breaks, before becoming a pool player in the early 90s.
+In 2000, Immonen moved to New York City, United States.